Chang-Yu-Chang/personal-website/content/projects/projects.md

  css_class = ""
 +++

-Microbes are amazing organisms that show intricate interactions and versatile functions in a community context.
-Inspired by the great mind G. Evelyn Hutchinson, I am fascinated by questions like:

-- Why are there so many different kinds of microbes coexisting in a community?

-- How do microbial communities adapt to their metabolites and emerge diverse functions?

-- How to predict the community composition and functions across similar selective environments?
+**This page is under construction**

+I am interested in predicting community assembly in microbes.
+Microbes usually form divere assemblages that exhibit intricate species interactions via uptaking and secreting chemicals to the surrounding environments, which in turn show versatile functions as a whole community.
+Using microbes as an experimental system, I am trying to ask whether there are general principles underlying microbial community assembly, for example:

+- To what extent can community coexistence be explained by the coexistence of its constituent species pairs?
+Or is multispecies coexistence an emergent property of an ecological community, which is too diverse and complex to make quantitative prediction?

+- How much do higher-order effects modify the predicatability of community assembly?
+In particular, how does the landscape of community assembly, which maps the relationship between diversity (species number) and community properties (e.g., species compostion and ecosystem functioning), deform across  communities?

+- How does the dissimilarity in metabolism among microbes project to the niche and fitness differences, the duel core mechanisms of modern coexistence theory?